eye-division/lucytennyson-yoga/_posts/2019-03-02-thinking-of-a-yoga-holiday.md

 [http://www.twobirdsyoga.com/courses.php](http://www.twobirdsyoga.com/courses.php)

 My first proper retreat was to the Sivananda ashram in the Bahamas.
-I was already a teacher, and ready to try the ‘real thing’.
+I had recently qualified as a teacher, and ready to try the ‘real thing’.
 It was an amazing experience (I went twice).
 There are Sivananda centres around the world which offer the opportunity to totally immerse yourself in yoga.
 The day begins with meditation at 6am, following by chanting, and a two hour hath yoga class ….
 All before breakfast!

 https://www.sivanandabahamas.org